 This is the crème de la crème of chicken pot pie recipes!
 The best of the best.

-Let me just promise you though, this chicken pot pie recipe is the BEST ever, and will be worth every second you spend making it.
+Let me just promise you though, it is the BEST ever, and will be worth every second you spend making it.

 And for those who just don’t have the time, no worries!
-I’ve included a couple tips to help simplify this recipe and cut your cooking time down by half.
+I’ve included a couple tips to help simplify this recipe and cut your cooking time down.

 Pot pie is amazing if cooked right!
 Cooking the vegetables, the meat, and the sauce separately, keeps this pot pie from being a squishy mushy mess.
 In fact, it’s a fantastically delicious mess!